rbarbey/acrolog-mode/README.md

   * LS initialization requests
 * Timestamp-correct merging of core server and language server log files
 * Support for SEO server logs
+* automatically reloading logs if they have changed on disk (using `revert buffer`[http://www.emacswiki.org/emacs/RevertBuffer])